How to Propagate Podocarpus macrophyllus (Buddhist Pine )

 With the clean sterilized cutting tool, take 3-4 inches of Buddhist Pine stem cuttings.
 Ensure each cutting has at least 2-3 leaf nodes as this is where new growth will come from.

-4. Prepare the Buddhist Pine cuttings
+4. Prepare the Cuttings

 Reduce the leaves by half to reduce water loss and preserve space.
 The leaves are important as they continue to photosynthesize (make) food for the cutting which is necessary for growth and root development.